-- 1. fences, walls, and hedges placed outside of the public right-of-way, - 2. cosmetic (non-structural) changes to any structure including the replacement of windows in existing openings, the installation of siding material, and repainting. - D. Application Requirements All applications for improvement location permits shall be accompanied by: - Site Location Map a site location map showing the subject property and the general features of the property within five hundred (500) feet of the subject property; - 2.
-Site Plan (if applicable) a detailed site plan, drawn to scale with the dimensions indicated showing the following: - a. the entire property and the features of the property including all rights-ofway, easements, property lines, required buffer yards, and setbacks; - b. all existing and proposed structures or other site improvements with the dimensions of such improvements; - c. the distances from all existing and proposed improvements to the property lines; - d. the location of any existing or proposed septic field; - e. the location of any existing or proposed driveway and/or parking areas; - f. elevations of all existing and proposed structures or alterations; - g. natural, physical or hazardous conditions existing on the lot; - h. the location of any required landscaping, labeled according to size and species, - i. the location, type, and dimensions of any storm water structures, conduits, or detention/retention ponds, and - j. finished floor elevations. - 3.
-Waste Disposal Verification Either a septic permit from the Marshall County Health Department certifying the approval of one (1) on-site septic system and approval of one (1) alternate on-site septic system location on the same property or a sewer access (tap-on) permit from the appropriate public sewer provider (if applicable); - 4.
-Driveway Approval (if applicable) A driveway permit from the County or State Highway Department (if applicable);
+- 1. Fences, walls, and hedges in A-1, A-2, and A-3 Districts. - 2.
+Cosmetic (non-structural) changes to any structure including the replacement of windows in existing openings, the installation of siding material, and repainting.

+D. Application Requirements

+All applications for improvement location permits shall be accompanied by:

+- 1. Site Location Map

+- A site location map showing the subject property and the general features of the property within five hundred (500) feet of the subject property;

+- 2. Site Plan (if applicable)

+A detailed site plan, drawn to scale with the dimensions indicated showing the following:

+- a.
+The entire property and the features of the property including all rights-ofway, easements, property lines, required buffer yards, and setbacks; - b.
+All existing and proposed structures or other site improvements with the dimensions of such improvements; - c.
+The distances from all existing and proposed improvements to the property lines: - d.
+The location of any existing or proposed septic field; - e.
+The location of any existing or proposed driveway and/or parking areas; - f.
+Elevations of all existing and proposed structures or alterations; - g.
+Natural, physical or hazardous conditions existing on the lot; - h.
+The location of any required landscaping, labeled according to size and species, - The location, type, and dimensions of any storm water structures, conduits, or detention/retention ponds, and - j.
+Finished floor elevations. - 3.
+Waste Disposal Verification on-site septic system location on the same property or a sewer access (tap-on) permit from the appropriate public sewer provider (if applicable);